niemca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 where:

 * '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
-* The 't' at the start indicates 'time domain signals'.
+* As previosuly stated, the 't' at the start indicates 'time domain signals'.
-* The 'f' at the start indicates 'frequency domain signals'.
+* As previosuly stated, the 'f' at the start indicates 'frequency domain signals'.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: